promod/promod4/readme.txt

 openscriptmenu shoutcast_setup demolitions
 openscriptmenu shoutcast_setup sniper

-Number being 1-10, it's very easy to understand which player corresponds the correct number.
+Number being 1-10 for players, it's very easy to understand which player corresponds the correct number.
-1-5 symbolizes players on Attacking side from top to down looking at the shoutcaster-bars.
+1-5 symbolizes players on Attacking side from top to bottom looking at the Shoutcaster-bars.
 6-10 same goes here, players on Defending side.

+If you set the number higher than 10 (11+) you will be able to follow another Shoutcaster.
+This requires the Shoutcaster you want to follow was using the player-binds to follow that player.
+You will get a confirmation message which Shoutcaster you are following.

-Putting the class instead of a number will cycle through players using that class.
+Setting a class (lowercase) instead of a number will cycle through players using that class.

 CUSTOM MAPS